csmith111/playground-1-JavaScript/README.md

 # playground-1-JavaScript
 Code created to learn JavaScript

-One of the difficult aspects of any langage is writing code to deal with Concurrecny.
+One of the most difficult aspects of programming is writing code to deal with Concurrency.

 # Concurrency

-When we have a program that has functionality that needs us to access resources that take time to give us what we need, we are faced with challenges.
-We would like to be able to have our program keep running and doing things that are possible while __simultanelously__ doing the tasks that take time.
+When we have a program that has functionality that needs us to use resources that take time to access, we are faced with interesting challenges.
+Actually, we have this problem in our daily life and we use different strategies to deal with it.
+(Human beings have the amazing ability to do multiple things at once.
+Sometimes this means that all the tasks are not all executed well or optimally.
+So try not to overuse this ability! :-))

+We would like to be able to have our program keep running and doing as many things that are possible.
+We want to use the available resources while __simultanelously__ waiting for the tasks that take time.

 Working out how to do this, and dealing with issues that arise when we have mutiple activities running __concurrently__ - is the subject of concurrent programming.

 Fist let us simulate a task that takes a random time to run.
-The function `taskWithRandomDelay`
-will display your message to the webpage after a random interval of time.
+The function `taskWithRandomDelay` will display your message to the webpage after a random interval of time.
-We implement this using a function, `setTimeout` takes a function (a callback) that you would like it to run and executes it for you - no sooner than the specified delay.
+We implement this using a function, `setTimeout` which takes a function (a callback) that you would like it to run and executes it for you - no sooner than the specified delay.

-But for now I suggest that you just use these functions and see what happens.

 ```javascript